apache/apisix/docs/en/latest/plugins/prometheus.md

 The following example demonstrates how to collect TCP/UDP traffic metrics in APISIX.

-Include the following configurations in the [configuration file](/apisix/reference/configuration-files#configyaml-and-configyamlexample) to enable stream proxy and `prometheus` plugin for stream proxy.
-[Reload APISIX](/apisix/reference/apisix-cli#apisix-reload) for changes to take effect:
+Include the following configurations in the [configuration based on environments](https://apisix.apache.org/docs/apisix/profile/) to enable stream proxy and `prometheus` Plugin for stream proxy.
+Reload APISIX for changes to take effect:

 ```yaml title="conf/config.yaml"
 apisix: